The City maintains a list of resources available for the community members. They can be found here.

 The Human Services Commission is comprised of seven regular members, with four-year terms; and two alternates, with two-year terms.
 Recruitment for boards and commissions is advertised on the city’s website each January.

 The Human Services Grants are provided by the City for organizations who have a 501c3 status and are working to solve pressing human services needs in our community.
-Grants are awarded on a biennial basis and the next application period will open in March prior to the start of the next funding cycle.
+Grants are awarded on a biennial basis and applications open in March prior to the start of the next funding cycle.

 You can learn more about how to apply here.

 The selection process is led by the Human Services Commission and follows a rigorous scoring criterion that involves demonstration of need, level and quality of service provided, accessibility, partnerships, commitment to equity and services that address priority areas in the Human Services Strategic Plan.

 Residents may be involved by serving on the Human Services Commission or by volunteering with one of the Human Services Organizations.
 Occasionally the City is recruiting for interns or volunteers for special occasion, contact Human Services Staff for more information.
 Paid opportunities are advertised through our jobs webpage.